Purple Day: Formation and history

 The concept of Purple Day was initiated by a nine-year-old Canadian named Cassidy Megan, and was motivated by her own struggle with epilepsy.
 The first Purple Day event was held on March 26, 2008, and is now known as the Purple Day for Epilepsy campaign.
 The Epilepsy Association of Nova Scotia joined Cassidy and helped to spread awareness of Cassidy's initiative.

 In 2009, the New York-based Anita Kaufmann Foundation and Epilepsy Association of Nova Scotia joined to launch Purple Day internationally and increase the involvement of organizations, schools, businesses, politicians and celebrities.
 On March 26, 2009, over 100,000 students, 95 workplaces and 116 politicians participated in Purple Day.
 In March 2009, the official USA Purple Day Party launch was organized by the Anita Kaufmann Foundation.
 Canadian Paul Shaffer of the Late Show with David Letterman attended the official launch at Dylan's Candy Bar in New York City.

 In March 2012, Purple Day received the Royal Assent and became a legal day for epilepsy awareness in Canada.

 In December 2015, electronics retailer Dick Smith had arranged a major corporate partnership with Epilepsy Action Australia to support Purple Day in Australia with a $50,000 cash sponsorship, prizes and exclusive distribution of Purple Day merchandise.
 A week prior to Purple Day celebrations in 2016, Dick Smith was placed in receivership.
 Later, the Retail Food Group provided a $50,000 donation to match Dick Smith's previously promised sponsorship.

-The Anita Kaufmann Foundation owns the US trademark "Purple Day", Reg No. 4,055,0330, dated November 15, 2011.